Lakhan-Ahirwar/Demo/README.md

 # Demo
-This is a Demo for Git and GitHub. and I am so Excited
+This is a Demo for Git and GitHub. and I am so Exciting

+# Teacher
+Shradha Khapra.

+# Student
+Me and my friends.